GoogleCloudPlatform/cloud-hackathons/faq/gH-HowToAuthorAHack.md

 This is where you put "the answers".
 There are usually multiple ways to solve a gHack Challenge.
 The solutions you provide here should be example solutions that represent one way to solve the challenges.
 The solution resources might include a full working application, configuration files, populated templates, or other resources that can be used to demonstrate how to solve the challenges.

 Examples of Coach Solutions are:
-- Prerequisites for the Azure environment if needed.
+- Prerequisites for the GCP environment if needed.
     - Example: A VM image with Visual Studio or ML tools pre-installed.
-    - Example: An ARM template and/or script that builds out an environment that saves time on solving a challenge
+    - Example: A Terraform template and/or script that builds out an environment that saves time on solving a challenge
 - Scripts/templates/etc for some challenges that can be shared with attendees if they get really stuck
     - Example: If challenges 1 through 3 build something (i.e. an ARM template) that is needed for challenge 4, you could “give” a stuck team the template so they could skip to challenge 4.

 If your hack provides Coach Solutions with code, templates, etc, it is recommended that you publish those resources as part of your hack's contents in the `../Coach/Solutions` folder.

-**NOTE:** This content is not intended for hack attendees to see before or during a hack event.
+**NOTE:** This content is NOT intended for hack attendees to see before or during a hack event.
 The content IS available publicly and thus an attendee can and WILL find it if they are determined enough.
 It is important to stress to the attendees that they should not cheat themselves out of an education by looking at the solutions.

 ## Preparing Your Environment